 - violence or the threat of using violence

 - currently disqualified from holding a licence or registration certificate

 - recorded in the register of disqualified company directors under the Corporations Act 2001.

 If you are not an Australian citizen, you need to provide an international passport to complete the check on your working visa.
 Your visa must state that you can work in Australia.
-You must also provide written advice from the Department of Immigration and Citizenship to explain any conditions on your visa.
+You must also provide written advice from the Department of Immigration and Border Protection to explain any conditions on your visa.